CoboGlobal/cobo-waas2-python-sdk/docs/WalletsApi.md

 Check address validity across chains

-This operation verifies if a given address is valid for a list of chains.  <Note>You can specify up to 20 chain IDs in a single request.</Note>
+This operation verifies if a given address is valid for a list of chains.

 ### Example